-Conflict minerals used in IT products drive wars and human rights abuses
+Conflict minerals used in IT products fund wars and drive human rights abuses

-Problems often occur in countries with valuable natural resource, and where there is a weak or non-existing state.
-To control the profitable mining industry, violent guerilla groups or armed forces occupy an area, abuse workers and use the proceeds of mineral sales to fund further conflicts The minerals are traded illegally and to maintain their operations, these groups oppose and undermine any efforts to obtain peace.
-The development of civil society and a democratic, stable government would bring laws and regulations which may hinder this illegal activity.
+Problems often occur in countries with valuable natural resource deposits, and where there is a weak or non-existing state.
+To control the profitable mining industry, violent guerilla groups or armed forces occupy an area, abuse workers and use the proceeds of mineral sales to fund further conflicts.
+The minerals are often traded illegally and to maintain their operations, these groups oppose and undermine any efforts to achieve peace.
+The development of civil society and a democratic, stable government would bring laws and regulations which may prevent this illegal activity.

-Many problems are connected to this sector, but it also employs many people.
-To stop illegal trading abruptly would therefore lead to a humanitarian crisis, which is why international institutions, legislators and NGOs are trying to find ways to improve the situation for communities that rely on mining activities in conflict-affected areas.
+Putting an abrupt stop to illegal trading would therefore lead to a humanitarian crisis, which is why international institutions, legislators and NGOs are trying to find ways to improve the situation for communities that rely on mining activities in conflict-affected areas.

 Multi-stakeholder initiatives aimed at responsibility and traceability

-Several initiatives are working to bring about safer working practices, eliminate child labor and provide better traceability of the extracted material from mine to smelter and finally to production.
+Several initiatives are working to bring about safer working practices, eliminate child labor and provide better traceability of the extracted material from mine to smelter and finally to manufacturing and assembly.

-- EPRM: The European Partnership for Responsible Minerals is a multi-stakeholder partnership established with the goal of creating better social and economic conditions for mine workers and local mining communities, by increasing the number of mines that adopt responsible mining practices in conflict and high-risk areas.
+- The European Partnership for Responsible Minerals (EPRM): A multi-stakeholder partnership established with the goal of creating better social and economic conditions for mine workers and local mining communities, by increasing the number of mines that adopt responsible mining practices in conflict and high-risk areas.

-- Responsible Cobalt Initiative: Chinese Chamber of Commerce for Metals, Minerals & Chemical launched the Responsible Cobalt Initiative (RCI), a multi-stakeholder initiative where a number of companies in the supply chain are participating in collective action to address social and environmental risks in the cobalt supply chain.
+- Responsible Cobalt Initiative (RCI): A program launched by the Chinese Chamber of Commerce for Metals, Minerals & Chemicals.
+A number of companies are participating in collective action to address social and environmental risks in the cobalt supply chain.

 What you can do

-Ask your vendors if they are part of an global multi-stakeholder program that support responsible sourcing programs for at least 3TG and cobalt.
+Ask your vendors if they are part of a global multi-stakeholder program that supports responsible sourcing programs for at least 3TG and cobalt.

 How TCO Certified drives progress toward responsible sourcing of minerals

-TCO Certified drives greater responsibility for responsible sourcing of minerals in all countries where the mining industry and trade is present.
-This helps suppliers meet due diligence requirements, and develop a legitimate mining industry that directly benefits the people whose livelihoods depend on it.
+TCO Certified sets criteria for responsible sourcing of minerals in all countries where extraction of conflict minerals is present.
+Our goal is to support the development of a legitimate mining industry that directly benefits the people whose livelihoods depend on it.